 7. Ilana Meallem (Israel/Egypt) Activist for Arabic youth, working with them to build camps for peace, reconciliation and sustainable development.
 On staff at the Arava Institute for Environmental Studies.

 8. Jim Harris (USA) Social worker, education specialist and parent advocate, working in rural Appalachia and also training social workers, nurses, day care workers on the effects of trauma on children and families.

 9. Julie Gerland (Hong Kong/UK/France) Pioneer in holistic primal health, teaching parents and professionals.
 Chief UN representative for the NGO – World Organisation for Prenatal Education.

-10. Kerstin Uvnas-Moberg (Sweden) Pioneering physician, physiologist, laboratory researcher at the Karolinska Institute focused on the “love hormone” oxytocin, which governs and shapes bonding.
+10. Kerstin Uvnas-Moberg (Sweden) Pioneering physiologist, and director of laboratory research in the hormone oxytocin at the Karolinska Institute.
+She studies oxytocin, also know as the “love hormone” because it governs so much of human labor/birth and shapes bonding.

 11. Laura Uplinger (Brazil) Thinker, educator and advocate for prenatal and perinatal psychology and health.
 A conference organizer for APPPAH, Association of Prenatal and Perinatal Psychology and Health.